json-schema-org/json-schema-org.github.io/index.md

 We have an active and growing community.
 All are welcome to be part of our community, help shape it, or simply observe.

-We want keep our community welcoming and inclusive, so please read our [JSON Schema Organizational Code of Conduct](https://github.com/json-schema-org/.github/blob/main/CODE_OF_CONDUCT.md).
+We want to keep our community welcoming and inclusive, so please read our [JSON Schema Organizational Code of Conduct](https://github.com/json-schema-org/.github/blob/main/CODE_OF_CONDUCT.md).
 (This is a combination of the Contributor Covenant and IETF BCP 54.)

 The JSON Schema team and community are here to help!